Heenahp/Excel-Sales-Dashboard/README.md

 This dashboard analyzes B2B sales performance across dealer, retail, and wholesale customer channels, tracking regional and product-level trends — built to demonstrate distribution/channel-level sales analysis (as opposed to consumer retail analytics).

 ## Dataset
-Data used: [ practice dataset/self-generated] — B2B sales data across dealer, retail, and wholesale channels.

-## 🚀 Features
+Data used: Synthetic dataset generated to simulate real-world sales patterns, inspired by business scenarios similar to my previous work experience.
+Created using AI-assisted data generation for portfolio and practice purposes — no confidential/proprietary company data used.

 - KPI Tracking for Sales Performance
 - Data-driven insights for decision making
 - Monthly Sales Trend Analysis